markcerqueira/markcerqueira.github.com/about.md

 I am an avid StarCraft 2 player (Protoss).
 I enjoy reading, playing video games, and listening to video game music.
 I was formerly an active member of the [San Francisco Kendo Dojo][1] and [Stanford Kendo Club][2] but taking a break now to focus on being a good dad. <!-- , and currently hold the rank of Kendo 1 Kyu. -->
-I am partial to JRPGs: my favorite series include the Valkyrie Profile, Nier, Grandia, Tales, Persona, Trails of Cold Steel, and Xenoblade series.
+I am partial to JRPGs: my favorite series include the Valkyrie Profile, Nier, Grandia, Tales, Trails, and the Xenoblade series.
 My favorite video game composers are Yasunori Mitsuda and Keiichi Okabe.

 I received my B.S. in Computer Science at Princeton University, along with a certificate in Portuguese and Spanish Languages and Cultures.